Carotid Sinus Hypersensitivity

 - Transthoracic echocardiogram can be used to rule out structural heart disease and problems of myocardial function.

 - Event recording is indicated for the evaluation of patients with infrequent episodes of syncope or presyncope.
-Holter monitoring should be performed in patients who have no response to carotid sinus massage.
+Holter monitoring should be performed in patients who have no response to CSM.

 - Exercise treadmill testing: assess cardiac function, ischaemia and exertional cardiac arrhythmias.